5S Floor Marking Standard Guide

 Floor marking relies on two important objectives - to create safer and more organized spaces.
 When organized processes and safety work together, floor marking makes sense in virtually every space.
-From manufacturing facilities, chemical processing plants, food processing plants, medical facilities, schools, warehouses, and more, floor marking standards are smart.
+From manufacturing facilities, chemical processing plants, food processing plants, medical facilities, schools, warehouses, and more - 5S floor marking standards are smart.
 They’re also general requirements by OSHA CFR 1910.22 for keeping walking-working surfaces clean, orderly, sanitary, and safe.

 One of the most useful processes for the second step of 5S, the Set in Order phase is floor and aisle marking.
 During the Set in Order phase, selecting areas that need organized processes and reduction of waste to create more functional workspaces.
 Designating specific spaces on your floors will allow you to get the most out of your floor space.
-Additionally, ensure your workers and visitors have ample about of space to move safely.
+Additionally, ensure your workers and visitors have ample space to move safely.

 Learn more about the Set in Order phase here

-Although floor marking is a simple procedure, it’s best to avoid the urge to start placing tape on the floor immediately.
+Although floor marking is a simple procedure, it’s best to avoid the urge to start placing the tape on the floor immediately.
 You'll want to create a plan.
 After you've thoroughly cleaned your floors select the specific colors you’d like to use to create organized spaces.

 When you decided to select floor marking, consider choosing colors that make the most sense for each area.
 For instance, certain colors might work better for one area but not for others - like the color red for quality issues.
 Consider selecting a color other than red for equipment, sanitized, or processed areas.

 The idea is to limit the number of colors you decide to use.
 Too many floor colors will make it harder to create standardized spaces on your floors.
-You’d have to create a road map so employees and visitor understand the meaning of each color floor marking on your floors.
+You’d have to create a road map so employees and visitors understand the meaning of each color floor marking on your floors.

 Keeping your floors safe and functional is easy with an extensive variety of floor marking products.